 Therefore, the challenge for labour law seems to be much more difficult, since the protection techniques provided by law have much less to do with the Marxist dichotomy between capital and labour, and concern the concept of labour itself and the consequences of its use.
-As a result, together with profound changes in the use of the workforce (the concepts of flexible, shared, casual, intermittent, quasi dependent and voluntary labour), the question that arises is no longer "who is the real employer?" but, rather, "who are the economic entities hold to be responsible for the use of workforce?", the former question being fruitless every time the law shoulders liability on the weaker employing entity involved.
+As a result, together with profound changes in the use of the workforce (the concepts of flexible, shared, casual, intermittent, quasi dependent and voluntary labour), the question that arises is no longer "who is the real employer?" but, rather, "who are the economic entities hold to be responsible for the use of workforce?", the former question being fruitless every time the law shoulders liability on the weaker employing entity involved31.

-As will be shown, the theoretical relevance of this argument concerns not only the British system, with one of the largest agency workers' industries and some of the less protective legislation in the field, but also the Italian legal system, which is mainly centred on the role and responsibility of the end-user, still disregarding that of the intermediary.
+As will be shown, the theoretical relevance of this argument concerns not only the British system, with one of the largest agency workers' industries32 and some of the less protective legislation in the field33, but also the Italian legal system, which is mainly centred on the role and responsibility of the end-user, still disregarding that of the intermediary34.

 Moreover, comparative researches reveal that the 'real' employer is identified differently in different legal systems.
-Whilst in most Continental European countries the employer is thought to be the agency, in Canada it is the end-user, and in the United States it is quite often both.
-Thus, attention should be drawn to statutory techniques that can cover situations in which not only one but both 'employers' play the role of the traditional 'master', exercising its typical powers and http://www.berr.gov.uk/files/file37724.pdf.
-As to this revenue "the private recruitment industry has grown significantly in recent years and currently there are around 17,000 employment agencies and employment businesses in the UK with around 1 million temporary, business and contract workers.
-Agency work is a key element in our labour market - providing a route into employment for those previously excluded from it or economically inactive.
-Indeed, evidence indicates that approximately 36 per cent of agency workers were previously economically inactive".
+Whilst in most Continental European countries the employer is thought to be the agency, in Canada it is the end-user, and in the United States it is quite often both35.
+Thus, attention should be drawn to statutory techniques that can cover situations in which not only one but both 'employers' play the role of the traditional 'master', exercising its typical powers and prerogatives, in a firm where core employees work side-by-side with agency workers (temporary and/or permanent) that are hardly distinguishable.

-Wynn - Leighton 2006: 302.
+31 Wynn - Leighton 2006: 302.